Honda VTR1000 Superhawk, 98 and up

 Shift STAR kit

-EVO Shift STAR Kit available
+EVO Shift STAR Kit

 FIX clunky Honda shifting - eliminate missed shifts - make in-town driving silky SMOOTH - Closest thing to Formula 1 paddle shifter for a motorcycle!!